panzerdp/dmitripavlutin.com/content/posts/007-this/index.md

 `myFunction.call(thisArg, arg1, arg2, ...)` accepts the first argument `thisArg` as the context of the invocation and a list of arguments `arg1, args2, ...` that are passed as arguments to the called function.

-`myFunction.apply(thisArg, [arg1, arg2, ...])` accepts the first argument `thisArg` as the context of the invocation and an [array-like object](http://www.2ality.com/2013/05/quirk-array-like-objects.html) of values `[arg1, args, ...]` that are passed as arguments to the called function.
+`myFunction.apply(thisArg, [arg1, arg2, ...])` accepts the first argument `thisArg` as the context of the invocation and an array of arguments `[arg1, args, ...]` that are passed as arguments to the called function.

 The following example demonstrates the indirect invocation: